 Here’s a list of cards you can add to this deck if you happen to have them or are missing anything in the decklist.

-- Pyroblast – Healing isn’t as common as it once was in the Standard metagame, but Pyro can still bring your opponent back into lethal range.
+- Pyroblast – Healing isn’t as common as it once was in the Standard metagame, so Pyro can still bring your opponent back into lethal range.

-- Nightmare Amalgam – This flexible mult-tribe minion can help your chain together Elemental turns, but isn’t necessarily required for this archetype.
+- Nightmare Amalgam – This flexible multi-tribe minion can help your chain together Elemental turns, but isn’t necessarily required for this archetype.